spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 ## Add authorization to Mailcoach UI

 By default you can only use the Mailcoach on a local environment.
 To use it in other environment you need to register an gate check.
 Head over to [the section on authorizing users](TODO: add link) to learn more.

+## Visit the UI

+After performing all these steps, you should be able to vist the Mailcoach UI at `/mailcoach`.